dhavalsharma97/ExpressionIdentifier/README.md

 <h3>Instructions to run the code:</h3>
 <b>Download the dataset:</b><br>
 <b>Link to the dataset -</b> https://www.kaggle.com/deadskull7/fer2013<br>
-Download and place the Fer2013 dataset in the data folder.<br>
+Download and place the Fer2013 dataset in the "data" folder.<br>
 Run the shuffle_dataset.py in order to shuffle the dataset as many times as you want.<br>

 <b>[2] Install the required dependencies:</b><br>